course-kit/guides/getting-started.md

 ## Ecommerce platform

-You’ll probably want to do this straight after they purchase your course.
+You'll probably want to do this straight after they purchase your course.

-In this example, we’ll be using [Gumroad](https://gumroad.com/) as the ecommerce platform, but you can use any platform you like so long as it can trigger a webhook.
+In this example, we'll be using [Gumroad](https://gumroad.com/) as the ecommerce platform, but you can use any platform you like so long as it can trigger a webhook.

 Below, you can see a screenshot of a Gumroad product set up for this example course - you can set this up however you like.